-Asking for the likeliness of recommending your company is a great quantitative metric you can rely one.
-But you it doesn’t clearly give you indications about the why.
+Asking for the likeliness of recommending your company is a great quantitative metric you can rely on.
+But it doesn’t clearly give you indications about why.

 This is the qualitative feedback that gives you this, bringing the true voice of the customer.

 In order to figure this out, you have to follow-up with an open-ended question after the NPS question.
 We clearly recommend to segment and change the wording based on the NPS score.